 2. Cash in on holiday-themed hashtags

-So in the next week start tagging your 4th of July posts on Instagram and adding those hashtags on Twitter.
-Here are some of the top trending hashtags from 2016:
+So in the next week start tagging your Fourth of July posts on Instagram and adding those hashtags on Twitter.
+Here are some of the top trending hashtags from previous years:

 #July4th, #FourthofJuly, #IndependenceDay, #starsandstripes, #bbq, #redwhiteandblue, #fireworks, #America, #freedom, #patriotic, #celebration.

 See's Candies killed it with a beautiful, on-theme Instagram post using both #FourthofJuly and #IndependenceDay, throwing in their own #SeesCandies hashtag for good measure!

 Pro tip: Since most of your customers will be traveling or out celebrating this Fourth of July, make sure your campaigns are mobile-friendly and designed for quick engagement.